richardpauldev/578PA3.2/README.md

 # Post-release corrections #
 You are guinea pigs for this newly revamped assignment that in its current incarnation is being test-driven for the first time, so some kinks will probably be discovered.
 Corrections or clarifications to this document or to the source code will be listed below.

+1. Added sentence in Getting Started above: *"You should also see at least the first test in `GraderFaultTolerance` pass."*.
+2. Added sentence in Gettinng Started above: *"These tests fail because... everything runs in a single JVM."*

 # Tips, troubleshooting, FAQs #
 1. In addition to the inline source documentation, there are handy tips in [`test/README.txt`](https://bitbucket.org/distrsys/fault-tolerant-db/src/master/test/README.txt) for playing with various testing/debugging options.